ThKrypt/QualCoder/01-Introduction.md

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).

-**Running for 2.5 and lower releases:**

-To run QualCoder - double click on the qualcoder.py file which is located inside the qualcoder directory.
-You can make a shortcut to this file on the Desktop.

 **Running for the most current, 2.6 and higher releases:**